-- According to the U.S. Department of Agriculture (USDA), more than 95 percent of schools nationwide and 100 percent in Kentucky are successfully serving healthier meals.20 - In a study published in Childhood Obesity, 70 percent of elementary school administrators concluded that "students like the new lunches" and that acceptance of the changes had grown over time.21
+- According to the U.S. Department of Agriculture (USDA), more than 90 percent of schools nationwide and 100 percent of schools in Maryland are successfully serving healthier meals that meet the new standards.20 - In a study published in Childhood Obesity, 70 percent of elementary school administrators concluded that

+"students like the new lunches" and that acceptance of the changes had grown over time.21

 - A recent poll showed that, across party lines, the majority of parents support the updated nutrition standards for school meals and snacks.
-Ninety-seven percent of Kentucky parents also support requiring schools to include a serving of fruits or vegetables with every meal.22 - A study by Harvard University researchers found that plate waste (food thrown away) decreased when the updated nutrition standards were put in place in a large, urban school district.23 - The same Harvard study found that under the new guidelines, children added 23 percent more fruits to their
+Nine out of ten parents also support requiring schools to include a serving of fruits or vegetables with every meal.22 - A study by Harvard University researchers found that plate waste (food thrown away) decreased when the updated nutrition standards were put in place in a large, urban school district.23 - The same Harvard study found that under the new guidelines, children added 23 percent more